leplatrem/blog.mathieu-leplatre.info/content/Dev/opensource_project_good_practices.rst

 * Use semantic versionning (*main version, features change, bug fixes*)
 * Keep a list of changes by version (*Changelog*)
+* Follow some workflow for your changelog (Include it in docs, update it in the merge commit of pull-requests, `read more recommendations`_...)
 * Create a tag for each release (``vX.Y.Z``)
 * Create a branch for each version (`recommended workflow`_)
 * Publish your release (*backup copy*) in a repository (PyPi_, NPM_)